 Our International SEO Process

 The first challenge of international SEO is determining should you even undertake it.
 For that, we fall back to the first few questions in our international SEO checklist.
-This audit presents a simple starting place, and the truth is, brands generally need to be achieve some national success before becoming successful internationally.
+This audit presents a simple starting place, and the truth is, brands generally need to achieve some national success before becoming successful internationally.

 Dividing your site into multiple geographic efforts divides what's known as link authority.
 The relative value derived from links to each page gets reduced, so it's critical that you expand neither too slowly or too quickly into new geographic markets.